TRIQS/triqs/doc/documentation/cpp_api/itertools/product_range.rst

-   given a set of integers or an integer tuple
+A product of an arbitrary number of integer ranges given a set of integers or an integer tuple